THE FLESH OF MAN MADE THE WORD OF GOD

 Let us compare the man-made covenant, “The Four Steps of Salvation” that we have just outlined, with God’s new covenant:

 This is the covenant I will make with the house of Israel after that time, declares the Lord.
 I will put my laws in their minds and write them on their hearts.
 I will be their God, and they will be my people.
 (Hebrews 8:10)

 For I will forgive their wickedness and will remember their sins no more.
 (Hebrews 8:12)

-You may have noticed, in the nineteenth chapter of the Book of Revelation, when describing the Battle of Armageddon, that there is a sword coming from the mouth of Christ.
+You may have noticed, in Revelation chapter 19, when describing the Battle of Armageddon, that there is a sword coming from the mouth of Christ.
 That sword is the Word of God, the most powerful, the sharpest, sword in the universe.

 How do we become the Word of God?
 A little bit at a time.

 But the word of the LORD was unto them precept upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little; that they might go, and fall backward, and be broken, and snared, and taken.
 (Isaiah 28:13)